Who Can Vote

 Ordinary Residence

-- a person can have only one place of ordinary residence
+- A person can have only one place of ordinary residence,

-- a person’s ordinary residence is the place where the person lives and sleeps and to which, when the person is absent from it, the person intends to return, and
+- A person’s ordinary residence is the place where the person lives and sleeps and to which, when the person is absent from it, the person intends to return, and

 For Students